Huck Boyd National Center for Community Media

 With its slogan — “A trusted voice from the community’s perspective” — she and her team at the biweekly newspaper have spent the last 24 years gaining and using that trust to help educate, connect and build African-American communities across Kansas.

-Richard Baker, recently-retired associate professor and news director of the K-State Radio Network, and Clara Reyes, editor and publisher of Dos Mundos in Kansas City, will be honored as Huck Boyd Community Journalists of the Year at the luncheon following the panel discussion.
+Richard Baker, recently-retired associate professor and news director of the K-State Radio Network, and Clara Reyes, editor and publisher of Dos Mundos in Kansas City, were honored as Huck Boyd Community Journalists of the Year at the luncheon following the panel discussion.
 This award is given by the Huck Boyd National Center for Community Media and the Huck Boyd National Institute for Rural Development.

 A Wichita native, Gooch left home after high school and returned 23 years later.
 Since November 1996, she’s worked to grow The Community Voice newspaper from a fledgling publication to a force within the state of Kansas.
 When her family purchased the paper, it was a small monthly publication with limited distribution.
 Under her leadership, the paper’s distribution has grown into one of the state’s largest-circulation non-daily newspapers.